 In 2013 AstraZeneca sold its only non-pharma business, Aptium Oncology, which operates cancer treatment centers in the US.
 This came on the heels of selling its other non-core units Astra Tech (medical devices) and DENTSPLY (dental implant systems).
 The moves are part of the company's focus on streamlining its operations around core drug development and commercialization efforts in targeted therapeutic areas for the past few years as part of strategic restructuring efforts in the face of looming patent expirations and increasing generic competition.

-The company estimates that by 2015 more than half of its current revenue will be subject to losses through patent expirations.
 Since 2010 the number of AstraZeneca's drugs with sales of more than $1 billion each dropped from 10 to seven: Crestor, Atacand, Nexium, Seroquel IR, Seroquel XR, Zoladex, and Symbicort.
-The firm has especially been feeling the effects of generic competition for some of its top sellers in the US (the company's largest market), where revenues were down 21% due to patent losses and increased generic competition.
+The firm has especially been feeling the effects of generic competition for some of its top sellers in the US (the company's largest market), where revenues were down due to patent losses and increased generic competition.
 Established markets Western Europe and Canada also saw double digit drops as Crestor lost patent protection in Canada and sales of Seroquel IR, Nexium, Arimidex and Meronem decreased.
-Bestseller Seroquel IR lost European patent protection in 2012.

-AstraZeneca has had several successes in its R&D organization as it works to keep the bestsellers coming, and sales of newer drugs such as Crestor, Symbicort, and Seroquel XR have helped sustain overall revenues for the company.
-With a pipeline of about 85 drugs in various development stages as it also looks for acquisitions to boost its product development.
+AstraZeneca has had several successes in its R&D organization as it works to keep the bestsellers coming, and sales of newer drugs such as Crestor and Symbicort have helped sustain overall revenues for the company.
+During 2014 it received a dozen approvals for new molecular entities or major life cycle management projects in major markets.
+With a pipeline of about 135 drugs in various development stages, it also looks for acquisitions to boost its product development.

 Mergers and Acquisitions

 In 2013 AstraZeneca focused expansion efforts on the cardiovascular market.
-It purchased AlphaCore, a US-based private biotech firm, and agreed to purchase Omthera, which is working to develop heart medicines based on omega-3 fatty acids, for some $443 million.
+It purchased AlphaCore, a US-based private biotech firm; and purchased Omthera, which is working to develop heart medicines based on omega-3 fatty acids, for some $443 million.